 Book Launch Event – China-India: Pathways of Economic and Social Development

-On 16 April 2014, the British Academy will launch the book China-India: Pathways of Economic and Social Development, edited by Barbara Harriss-White and Delia Davin.
+On 16 April 2014, the British Academy hosted a reception to celebrate the publication of China-India: Pathways of Economic and Social Development, edited by Barbara Harriss-White and Delia Davin.

 This new book compares the different paths of economic development in China and India in recent years, and examines their social consequences.
 Probing behind the obvious contrasts, it discloses important ways in which the two countries are alike in facing the problems produced in large, formerly agrarian societies by rapid economic development and interaction with the global economy.